MITLibraries/mit_vagrant_dev/README.md

 If you end up needing additional packages installed to get gems to work, adding them to the `provision.sh` will probably make it easier later if it's a fairly common gem.

+Multiple Ruby Versions
+==
+If you are working on projects that use a different version of ruby than is installed by default, you can:
+- `rvm install 2.4.2` (replace `2.4.2` with the version you need)
+- `gem install bundler`
+- if your projects use `.ruby-version` files you are now all set and ruby will be switched to the version each project needs automatically